 The LSAS has so far been effective, with clear expectations and practical milestones that must be met as a contract condition.
 All awarded instrument suppliers are required to have a level 2 LSAS in order to trade via the framework, they are also supported towards achieving level 3.
 Level 3 requires suppliers are audited or visited objectively, to ensure LSAS is achieving tangible results, through improvement in labour relations, child labour and health and safety.

 The LSAS places the responsibility on the suppliers to demonstrate they have effective systems in place.
-Surgical Holdings have been awarded a level 2 place on the NHS Supply Chain framework agreement for Reusable Surgical Instruments.
+Surgical Holdings have been accredited to level 3 on the LSAS NHS Supply Chain framework agreement for Reusable Surgical Instruments.

 Stephanie Gibney, Ethical and Sustainability Manager at NHS Supply Chain said: